AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

     -keep class io.agora.**{*;}
     ```

-## Implement a client for Video Calling
+## Implement a client for Video Call

-This section shows how to use the Agora Video SDK to implement Video Calling into your app step by step.
+This section shows how to use the Agora Video SDK to implement Video Call into your app step by step.

 ### Create the UI